rjanapa/rjanapa/Dropbox.md

 3) <b>Watcher:</b> Monitor the local workspace folders and notify the Indexer (discussed below) of any action performed by the users, e.g. when users create, delete, or update files or folders.
 Watcher also listens to any changes happening on other clients that are broadcasted by Synchronization service.

 4) <b>Indexer:</b> will process the events received from the Watcher and update the internal metadata database with information about the chunks of the modified files.
 Once the chunks are successfully submitted/downloaded to the Cloud Storage, the Indexer will communicate with the remote Synchronization Service to broadcast changes to other clients and update the remote metadata database.

+<b>b.
+Metadata Database</b>
+The Metadata Database is responsible for maintaining the versioning and metadata information about files/chunks, users, and workspaces.
+The Metadata Database can be a relational database such as MySQL or a NoSQL database service such as DynamoDB.
+Regardless of the type of the database, the Synchronization Service should be able to provide a consistent view of the files using a database, especially if more than one user is working with the same file simultaneously.
+Since NoSQL data stores do not support ACID properties in favor of scalability and performance, one need to incorporate the support for ACID properties programmatically in the logic of our Synchronization Service in case one opt for this kind of database.
+However, using a relational database can simplify the implementation of the Synchronization Service as they natively support ACID properties.

+The metadata Database should be storing information about following objects:

+1) Chunks
+2) Files
+3) User
+4) Devices
+5) Workspace (sync folders)

+<b>c.
+Synchronization Service</b>
+The Synchronization Service is the component that processes file updates made by a client and applies these changes to other subscribed clients.
+It also synchronizes clients’ local databases with the information stored in the remote Metadata DB.
+The Synchronization Service is the most important part of the system architecture due to its critical role in managing the metadata and synchronizing users’ files.
+Desktop clients communicate with the Synchronization Service to either obtain updates from the Cloud Storage or send files and updates to the Cloud Storage and, potentially, other users.
+If a client was offline for a period, it polls the system for new updates as soon as they come online.
+When the Synchronization Service receives an update request, it checks with the Metadata Database for consistency and then proceeds with the update.
+Subsequently, a notification is sent to all subscribed users or devices to report the file update.

+The Synchronization Service should be designed to transmit less data between clients and the Cloud Storage to achieve a better response time.
+To meet this design goal, the Synchronization Service can employ a differencing algorithm to reduce the amount of data that needs to be synchronized.
+Instead of transmitting entire files from clients to the server or vice versa, one can just transmit the difference between two versions of a file.
+Therefore, only the part of the file that has been changed is transmitted.
+This also decreases bandwidth consumption and cloud data storage for the end-user.
+One will be dividing files into 4MB chunks and will be transferring modified chunks only.
+Server and clients can calculate a hash (e.g., SHA-256) to see whether to update the local copy of a chunk or not.
+On the server, if one already have a chunk with a similar hash (even from another user), one don’t need to create another copy; one can use the same chunk.

+To be able to provide an efficient and scalable synchronization protocol, one can consider using a communication middleware between clients and the Synchronization Service.
+The messaging middleware should provide scalable message queuing and change notifications to support a high number of clients using pull or push strategies.
+This way, multiple Synchronization Service instances can receive requests from a global request Queue, and the communication middleware will be able to balance its load.

+<b>d.
+Message Queuing Service</b>
+An important part of our architecture is a messaging middleware that should be able to handle a substantial number of requests.
+A scalable Message Queuing Service that supports asynchronous message-based communication between clients and the Synchronization Service best fits the requirements of our application.
+The Message Queuing Service supports asynchronous and loosely coupled message-based communication between distributed components of the system.
+The Message Queuing Service should be able to efficiently store any number of messages in a highly available, reliable, and scalable queue.

+The Message Queuing Service will implement two types of queues in our system.
+The Request Queue is a global queue and all clients will share it.
+Clients’ requests to update the Metadata Database will be sent to the Request Queue first; from there, the Synchronization Service will take it to update metadata.
+The Response Queues that correspond to individual subscribed clients are responsible for delivering the update messages to each client.
+Since a message will be deleted from the queue once received by a client, we need to create separate Response Queues for each subscribed client to share update messages.

+<b>e.
+Cloud/Block Storage</b>
+Cloud/Block Storage stores chunks of files uploaded by the users.
+Clients directly interact with the storage to send and receive objects from it.
+Separation of the metadata from storage enables us to use any storage either in the cloud or in-house.

 Step 2: Define Microservice